locationtech/geomesa/docs/user/convert/parsing_and_validation.rst

 * incremental
 * batch

-Since converters provide iterators of SimpleFeatures the default parse mode is incremental which provides better performance and less memory overhead.
+Since converters provide iterators of SimpleFeatures, the default parse mode is incremental which provides better performance and less memory overhead.
 Using incremental parse mode means that data may be partially ingested into GeoMesa before an error is raised.
 In most cases this is appropriate and can be handled by the client code.